Name: Brünnich’s Guillemot, Thick-billed Murre (Uria lomvia)

 - Brünnich Guillemots are named after the Danish zoologist Morten Thrane Brünnich.

 - Scientists aren’t quite sure how the Guillemots survive their deeper dives.
 It’s theorised that they absorb extra gasses into their bones’ vascular structure.
-Once surfaced, the gases are slowly released back into the body over time in order to avoid lung collapse and diving sickness.
+Once surfaced, the gasses are slowly released back into the body over time in order to avoid lung collapse and diving sickness.